Chern characters for supersymmetric field theories: Introduction and statement of results

 \subsection{Conventions for supermanifolds}

 This paper works in the category of supermanifolds with structure sheaves defined over~$\C$; this is called the category of $cs$-supermanifolds in~\cite{DM}.
 The majority of what we require is covered in the concise introduction~\cite[\S4.1]{ST11}, but we establish a little notation presently.
-The supermanifolds~$\R^{n|m}$ are characterized by their super algebra of functions $C^\infty(\R^{n|m})\simeq C^\infty(\R^n)\otimes \Lambda^\bullet \C^m$.
-The representable presheaf associated with $\R^{n|m}$ assigns to a supermanifold $S$ the set
+First, all functions and differential forms are $\C$-valued.
+The supermanifolds~$\R^{n|m}$ are characterized by their super algebra of functions $C^\infty(\R^{n|m})\simeq C^\infty(\R^n;\C)\otimes_\C \Lambda^\bullet \C^m$.
+The representable presheaf associated with~$\R^{n|m}$ assigns to a supermanifold $S$ the set